Retro64XYZ/retro64xyz.github.io/presentations.md

 These are my presentations.

 <ul>
-  {% for post in site.categories.presentations %}
+  {% for post in site.categories.computers %}
     {% if post.url %}
       <li><a href="{{ post.url }}">{{ post.title }}</a></li>
     {% elsif post.url == 0 %}